"At War with the Weather"

 The Global Risks report is an initiative of the World Economic Forum.
 The Wharton Risk Center has been the Forum's academic partner since 2005.

 The U.S. Congress is discussing options for continuing the NFIP, which now operates under a 1-year extension, set to expire on September 30, 2011.
 The Federal Emergency Management Agency (FEMA), which is responsible for the NFIP, is reanalyzing the program.
 A new strategy for managing floods can increase personal responsibility, decrease risk, and lower government exposure.

 At Wharton's Risk Management and Decision Processes Center, researchers are investigating why humans do such a poor job planning for, and learning from, catastrophes.

-Effective Corporate Leadership in Cat Risk Management
+Effective Corporate Leadership in Catastrophic Risk Management

 The Terrorism Risk Insurance Act (TRIA) is set to expire at the end of 2014 and is currently under debate in Congress.
 The full Senate passed S. 2244 in July 2014; the House Financial Services Committee passed H.R.
 4871 in June 2014.
 These bills would modify the current program in different ways.